Karishmaverma052/SP-PROJECT/README.md

-# Stock-Prediction
+# Stock-Prediction...!!!
-Stock prediction of any company listed under INVESTPY package using LSTM.<br>
+Stock prediction of any company you want predicts its price bt using LSTM.